The Language Integration Program (LIP) for learning French or English swiftly and smoothly

 Language learning, comprehension and expression are also developed through fun activities (singing, games, art, reading for pleasure, theatre, discovering French or English-speaking culture, etc.).

 Over the course of one or two years, pupils join a dedicated class for intensive language tuition, without losing a school year.
 This innovative teaching method provides an ideal transition for international students and expatriates returning to France, or for French students who speak little English.
-As each student progresses at his or her own pace, if the teaching team feels it is appropriate, a language PPRE (Personalized Plan for Educational Success) can take over for a set period.
+As each student progresses at his or her own pace, if the teaching team feels it is appropriate, a a language PPRE (Personalized Plan for Educational Success) can take over for a set period.
 Each family will then be kept regularly informed of developments at meetings.